Holographic principle: Energy, matter, and information equivalence

-The AdS/CFT correspondence
+AdS/CFT correspondence

-The anti-de Sitter/conformal field theory correspondence, sometimes called Maldacena duality (after ref.) or gauge/gravity duality, is a conjectured relationship between two kinds of physical theories.
+The anti-de Sitter/conformal field theory correspondence, sometimes called Maldacena duality named after the Argentinian physicist Juan Maldacena (after ref.) or gauge/gravity duality, is a conjectured relationship between two kinds of physical theories.
 On one side are anti-de Sitter spaces (AdS) which are used in theories of quantum gravity, formulated in terms of string theory or M-theory.
 On the other side of the correspondence are conformal field theories (CFT) which are quantum field theories, including theories similar to the Yang–Mills theories that describe elementary particles.

-The duality represents a major advance in our understanding of string theory and quantum gravity.
+The duality represents a major advance in understanding of string theory and quantum gravity.
 This is because it provides a non-perturbative formulation of string theory with certain boundary conditions and because it is the most successful realization of the holographic principle.

 It also provides a powerful toolkit for studying strongly coupled quantum field theories.
-Much of the usefulness of the duality results from the fact that it is a strong-weak duality: when the fields of the quantum field theory are strongly interacting, the ones in the gravitational theory are weakly interacting and thus more mathematically tractable.
+Much of the usefulness of the duality results from a strong-weak duality: when the fields of the quantum field theory are strongly interacting, the ones in the gravitational theory are weakly interacting and thus more mathematically tractable.
 This fact has been used to study many aspects of nuclear and condensed matter physics by translating problems in those subjects into more mathematically tractable problems in string theory.

 The AdS/CFT correspondence was first proposed by Juan Maldacena in late 1997.
 Important aspects of the correspondence were elaborated in articles by Steven Gubser, Igor Klebanov, and Alexander Markovich Polyakov, and by Edward Witten.
 By 2015, Maldacena's article had over 10,000 citations, becoming the most highly cited article in the field of high energy physics.